samrocketman/docker-jekyll/README.md

 Learn more [about Jekyll][jekyll].
 This project aims to help getting started with Jekyll easy by using [Docker][docker] for managing Jekyll dependencies.

-A development environment for Jekyll which solely relies on Docker to separate system dependencies.
-This adds some sanity to jekyll website development which allows contributors to easily start the web server and develop.
+This project is a development environment for Jekyll which solely relies on Docker provide all dependencies for Jekyll.

 This simplifies development in Ruby and Jekyll by providing an environment with all dependencies satisfied.
-Otherwise, developing multiple Jekyll websites and even multiple Ruby applications will be fraught with peril since they'll likely have different dependencies.
+Otherwise, developing multiple Jekyll websites and even multiple Ruby applications will be fraught with peril since they'll likely have clashing dependencies if managed from the same environment.

 # Features